Purpose and Scope

-- A Payment Request is used to generate a payment for which no other process (Purchase Requisition, Procurement Card, Payroll, Expense Reimbursement)) is appropriate.
+- A Payment Request is used to issue a payment when no other method is appropriate, such as Purchase Requisition, PCard, Payroll and Expense Reimbursements.

 P2.
 Approvals and Responsibilities

-- All Payment Requests require the signature of the Fund Financial Manager of each fund charged.
+- All Payment Requests require the wet signature of the Fund Financial Manager/Principal Investigator (FFM/PI) of each fund/grant charged.

-- Delegation of approval in certain circumstances is permitted, as specified in the Procedures.
+- The delegation of approval in certain circumstances is permitted.
+Refer to the Delegation of Signing Authority Regulation.

-- The individual with signing authority is responsible for ensuring that the payment is:
+- The FFM/PI is responsible in ensuring the Payment Request is:

 d) For University business purposes only

-e) In accordance with University policies and guidelines
+e) In accordance with University and Granting Agency policies and guidelines

 g) Charged to the correct FOAPAL(s) and no deficit exists or will exist on the fund(s) charged